 Researchers to begin human trials for promising new inhaled COVID-19 vaccines designed to combat variants of concern

-Researcher in the lab, preparing the vaccine for use in the nebulizer.
+Researcher Michael D’Agostino demonstrates use of the nebulizer.
 Photographer: Georgia Kirkos

 BY Michelle Donovan

 Update, March 3, 2022: Human clinical trials for these vaccines have begun and are ongoing.
 This story was originally published on Dec.
 7, 2021.